bem-site/bem-method/articles/yamapsbem/yamapsbem.en.md

 npm install
 ````

 Now we can use the project locally.
 Let’s test that everything works properly.
-Open the folder and run make, wait some time for project to start and than browse to [localhost:8080/desktop.bundles/index/index.html](http://localhost:8080/desktop.bundles/index/index.html).
+Open the folder and run `enb server` and than browse to [localhost:8080/desktop.bundles/index/index.html](http://localhost:8080/desktop.bundles/index/index.html).
 You’ll see something like this:

 <img src="http://zloylos.me/other/imgs/ymapsbem/project_stub.png" alt="Defaut page with dummy values for title, header/main/footer content" border="0"/>